Project case study

 It should start with the data model.

+If hazards, causes, controls, and control relationships are captured correctly, reporting becomes much easier.
 If the data is weak, the report will simply reproduce weak information in a different format.

 2. Reuse Rather Than Rewriting